-The Company accounts for stock-based compensation to employees in conformity with the provisions of ASC Topic 718, "Stock Based Compensation".
 Stock-based compensation to employees consist of stock option grants and restricted shares that are recognized in the consolidated statement of operations based on their fair values at the date of grant.

 The Company accounts for equity instruments issued to non-employees in accordance with the provisions of ASC Topic 505, subtopic 50, Equity-Based Payments to Non-Employees based upon the fair-value of the underlying instrument.
 The equity instruments, consisting of stock options granted to consultants, are valued using the Black-Scholes valuation model.
 The measurement of stock-based compensation is subject to periodic adjustments as the underlying equity instruments vest and is recognized as an expense over the period which services are received.
 The Company calculates the fair value of option grants utilizing the Black-Scholes pricing model, and estimates the fair value of restricted stock based upon the estimated fair value or the common stock.
 The amount of stock based compensation recognized during a period is based on the value of the portion of the awards that are ultimately expected to vest.
-The authoritative guidance requires forfeitures to be estimated at the time stock options are granted and warrants are issued and revised.
-If necessary in subsequent periods, an adjustment will be booked if actual forfeitures differ from those estimated.
+The authoritative guidance requires forfeitures to be estimated at the time stock options are granted and warrants are issued and revised or adjustments made as they occur.
+The Company accounts for forfeitures as they occur.
 The term "forfeitures" is distinct from "cancellations" or "expirations" and represents only the unvested portion of the surrendered stock option or warrant.
-The Company estimates forfeiture rates for all unvested awards when calculating the expense for the period.
-In estimating the forfeiture rate, the Company monitors both stock option and warrant exercises as well as employee and non-employee termination patterns.